Frequently Asked Questions about mIRC

 {Pat} Nope, I just have a simple question...
 I think...

 Note that you will often come in during the *middle* of a conversation.
 Unless you're familiar with the channel you may want to sit and watch it for a minute or two to see what the conversation is about.
 Often the channel name (for instance, #Twilight_Zone) has nothing to do with what conversation goes on on the channel (#Twilight_Zone does *not* have discussion about the TV show "Twilight Zone").
-So if you join #baseball, don't be surprised if you hear about the SuperBowl picks or even the Rock-n-Roll Hall of Fame Museum!
+So if you join #baseball, do not be surprised if you hear about the SuperBowl picks or even the Rock-n-Roll Hall of Fame Museum!
 To start talking, just type!
 And when you're done saying what you have to say, just hit the [return] key.
 You can start with something simple like "hello!".
-You don't have to type <nickname> hello! because IRC will insert <nickname> before all of your channel messages.
+You do not have to type <nickname> hello! because IRC will insert <nickname> before all of your channel messages.
 In the channel's title bar you will see the channel's name and perhaps its topic.
 If you choose to leave a channel, just type /part #channelname

 In the channel window that opens once you join a channel you'll see an alphabetical list of people that are on the channel on the right side of the window.
 Some of them have a @ in front of their name to indicate they are the channel operators.
 A Channel Operator is someone who has control over a specific channel.
 A Channel Operator can also decide if control is shared or not.
 The first person to join the channel automatically receives Channel Operator status.
 Channel operators are the 'rulers' of a particular channel.
 This means they can kick you out of their channel for any reason.
-If you don't like this, you complain to them or start your own channel and become a channel operator there yourself.
+If you do not like this, you complain to them or start your own channel and become a channel operator there yourself.

 Read the help - As soon as you joined your first channels and spent some time on IRC you will see there are a lot more commands and possibilities for you to discover on IRC.
 You might want to read the full version of this IRC Intro on the mIRC www pages.
 Almost all specific capabilities of mIRC are explained in the help file that came with the package.
 You just have to do the reading. :-)